 I don’t see our dark and apocalyptic disappearance from the earth, but rather a (much sooner) devolution.
 Basically, over-consumption and extreme weather, denial, and a lack of will to make any changes, leading to a post-oil pioneer future…

-That’s in fact the setting for my YA cli-fi series, DISTANT DREAM.
+That’s in fact the setting for my YA cli-fi series, AFTER THE WORLD.
 Phones/cars/internet/school/best friend―it’s all gone.
 15-year-old KATHLEEN “KK” WILSON’s plan was to track down some other Gen Z’s to maybe help salvage this climate-messed world, but her little sister, MIDGIE, just ran away looking for a bedtime-story past that no longer exists.

 Now Job One is to find Midgie (plus any remnants of hope KK might be able to scrounge somewhere along the devastated road).
 And after that?
 Also hopefully locate KEVIN CASTIGLIONE-SANGHA, who might possibly still be her boyfriend.